tranchikhang/ckhang/content/blog/2020/system-development-document-list.md

 1. I don't have much experiences with other management methodologies like Agile or Scrum, so I will limit it to waterfall model.
 2. The documents below are frequently used at Japanese companies (where document management is crucial), so your experience could be different.
 3. Different companies have different document management system/style, for example customer may require screen design at requirements phase, or several documents can be merged together.
-For the sake of completeness, I will also include business related document, even though developer will rarely see them.
+For the sake of completeness, I will also include business related document (mostly appeared in planning phase), even though developer will rarely see them.
 Here is the list

 |Phase|Document| |